 GALLERY

-Amy Carson: Soprano
+Amy Carson - Soprano

 Amy Carson began her singing career as a girl chorister at Salisbury Cathedral, and went on to study at Trinity College, Cambridge and the Royal Academy of Music.